VoronDesign/VoronUsers/printer_mods/BlueBear/Bowden_Fence/README.md

 # Overview

 A little "fence" to hold the tubes away from the belts.
-Clipmount so no further screws are needed.
+Clipmount so no further nuts in extrusions are needed.

 ![image01](./images/image01.jpg "Usage")